 After the project was finished, the students noticed very quickly how nice the improved surface was.

-“Some feedback that I would give about the new parking lot would probably be that it’s nicer and cleaner and it has a lot less issues than the old one because it’s smoother and there’s less potholes,” junior Maddie Bailiff said.
+“Some feedback that I would give about the new parking lot would probably be that it’s nicer and cleaner and it has a lot less issues than the old one because it’s smoother and there’s less potholes,” junior Maddie Fenn said.

 Another thing the students and staff noticed was that some of the parking sports changed.
 The administration made this change by taking out the middle open section and instead painting parking spots to help with safety concerns.